-Love For Traditional Tet Holiday Aroused Among Students Via Culture Week And Tet Fair
+Love For a Traditional Tet Holiday Sparked Among Students Via Culture Week And Tet Fair

 Vibrant Culture Week prior to Tet Fair 2020